sparkfabrik/company-playbook/content/job-roles/operations.md

+/*
+Description: Operational roles and functions in SparkFabrik
+Sort: 10
+*/

 In Sparkfabrik the term _developer_ is used generally to identify employees that deliver solutions to the customer.
 It doesn't really matter if your job is to write code, design a new interface or taking care of the operations on a cloud appliance.
 Your job is still to _develop_ things: be it from scratch or to improve them.